- What is breast cancer

 - References: Breast cancer early detection

-For certain women at high risk for breast cancer, screening magnetic resonance imaging (MRI) is recommended along with a yearly mammogram.
-MRI is not generally recommended as a screening tool by itself, because although it is a sensitive test, it may still miss some cancers that mammograms would detect.
-MRI may also be used in other situations, such as to better examine suspicious areas found by a mammogram.
-MRI can also be used in women who have already been diagnosed with breast cancer to better determine the actual size of the cancer and to look for any other cancers in the breast.
+For certain women at high risk for breast cancer, the American Cancer Society recommends screening magnetic resonance imaging (MRI) along with a yearly mammogram.
+MRI is not recommended as a screening tool by itself, because although it is a sensitive test, it can still miss some cancers that mammograms would detect.
+Breast MRI is also sometimes be used in other situations, such as to better examine suspicious areas found by a mammogram or to look more closely at the breast in someone who hase already been diagnosed with breast cancer.

 MRI scans use magnets and radio waves instead of x-rays to produce very detailed, cross-sectional images of the body.
 The most useful MRI exams for breast imaging use a contrast material (called gadolinium) that is injected into a catheter in a vein (IV) in the arm before or during the exam.
 This improves the ability of the MRI to clearly show breast tissue details.

-MRI is more expensive than mammography.
-Most insurance that pays for mammogram screening also will likely pay for MRI for screening tests if a woman can be shown to be at high risk, but it's a good idea to check first with your insurance company before having the test.
-At this time there are concerns about costs of and limited access to high-quality MRI breast screening services for women at high risk of breast cancer.
-It can help to go to a center with a high-risk clinic, where the staff can help getting approval for breast MRIs.
+Because breast MRI is expensive, it often needs to be approved by an insurance company before the scan is done.
+Most private insurance that pays for mammogram screening will probably also pay for MRI for screening tests if a woman can be shown to be at high risk.
+It can help to go to a center with a high-risk clinic, where the staff has experience getting approval for breast MRIs.

 What to expect when you get a breast MRI

 MRI scans can take a long time—often up to an hour.
-You have to lie inside a narrow tube, face down, on a platform specially designed for the procedure.
+For a breast MRI, you have to lie inside a narrow tube, face down, on a platform specially designed for the procedure.
 The platform has openings for each breast that allow them to be imaged without being compressed.
 The platform contains the sensors needed to capture the MRI image.
 It is important to stay very still throughout the exam.